Califon School District

-The Califon School District is a community public school district that serves students in pre-kindergarten through eighth grade from Califon, in Hunterdon County, New Jersey, United States.
+The Califon School District is a community public school district that serves students in pre-kindergarten through eighth grade from Califon, in Hunterdon County, in the U.S. state of New Jersey.

-As of the 2020–21 school year, the district, comprised of one school, had an enrollment of 91 students and 15.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.7:1.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 85 students and 14.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.7:1.
 In the 2016-17 school year, Califon had the seventh-smallest enrollment of any school district in the state.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Public school students in ninth through twelfth grades attend Voorhees High School, which also serves students from Glen Gardner, Hampton, High Bridge, Lebanon Township and Tewksbury Township.
-As of the 2020–21 school year, the high school had an enrollment of 991 students and 76.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.0:1.
+As of the 2023–24 school year, the high school had an enrollment of 753 students and 73.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.
 The school is part of the North Hunterdon-Voorhees Regional High School District, which also includes students from Bethlehem Township, Clinton Town, Clinton Township, Franklin Township, Lebanon Borough and Union Township who attend North Hunterdon High School in Annandale.

 School

-Califon Public School serves students in grades PreK-8.
-The school had an enrollment of 90 students for the 2020–21 school year.
+Califon Public School serves students in grades PreK-8 and had an enrollment of 84 students for the 2023–24 school year.